We at Consider The Homeless! are excited about what we are planning in the near future. You can read about it here, on our Vision for the Future page.

 We took a new direction with our website, a more personalized site, introducing you to some of our neighbors on the streets, as well as some fabulous volunteers and their stories.
 As time permits, we will continue this transition in updating our website.
 Until we are finished, we apologize that you will continue to see some dated material.

 We hope the final product will urge more people to “Consider The Homeless!”

 "For many of us in today's economy, there is little padding between our lives as they are, and our lives, as they could be.
 I am no exception.
 I live on the edge, month to month, and I am never quite sure how it will turn out.
 It has become impossible for me to walk down the street without seeing so many of my sisters and brothers in need.
 I feel compelled to help where I can."

-A recent study estimated that on January 28, 2015 there were 834 homeless men and women in Berkeley, 266 sheltered people and 568 unsheltered people.
-When compared to a similar count made in 2009 it was found that the City of Berkeley’s unsheltered homeless population had grown by 53%.
+A recent study estimated in 2017 estimated there were close to 1500 homeless men and women in Berkeley, less than 300 are sheltered.
+When compared to a similar count made in 2015 it was found that the City of Berkeley’s unsheltered homeless population had grown by at least 50%.

 These numbers support our own observations that the homeless population in Berkeley has been growing larger.
 Why?
 Here are some stark economic truths for people trying to live in our fair city: